hande-qmc/hande/documentation/manual/compile.rst

     Default: not defined

     If defined then FCI calculations in parallel are disabled, and the dependency on ScaLAPACK is removed.
+DISABLE_BACKTRACE
+    Default: not defined

+    If defined then the backtrace is disabled.
+The backtrace functionality is a GNU extension and not available on all POSIX architectures.
+No working functionality is lost.

 DSFMT_MEXP
     Default: 19937.